-MET 363 - Synoptic Meteorology
+MET 364 - Synoptic Meteorology I

 4 Credits Students learn basic techniques for analyzing and forecasting surface and upper-air weather systems.
-The course focuses on air mass classification, frontal analysis, mandatory height level analysis, standard techniques for displaying weather data, and forecasting by hand and by computer model.
+The course focuses on air mass classification, frontal analysis, construction of surface weather maps, upper-air analysis, interpretation of satellite imagery, and discussions of standardized techniques for collection and reporting weather information and for displaying weather data patterns and preparation of forecasts.

-Prerequisites: MET 125 and MTH 140
+Prerequisites: MET 125 and MTH 140 or PHY 110